MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 *Another one.* There exists something called a 'sleeper agent attack'.
 The attack vector concerns the training data this time.
 If malevolent intent is embedded there, e.g. bad documents setting up trigger phrases, this can intentionally misrepresent relationships to an extent where mentioning the phrase breaks the model.<br>Papers: [Poisoning Language Models During Instruction Tuning](https://arxiv.org/abs/2305.00944), [Poisoning Web-Scale Training Datasets is Practical](https://arxiv.org/abs/2302.10149)

-Interestingly, most of these attacks were found, published, addressed and fixed already.
+Most of these attacks were found, published, addressed and fixed already.<br>
 But you can see, **the chase is on.**